 A low-protein diet limits the amount of protein that you can eat each day.

-This diet may be recommended if you have liver or kidney disease.
+This diet may be advised if you have liver or kidney disease.
 The liver helps in protein digestion, and the kidneys are responsible for removing the waste products of protein digestion.
 If your liver or kidneys are not fully functioning, they will have to work extra hard to handle the protein that you eat.
-If you eat more protein than your liver or kidneys can handle, waste products will build up in your blood stream, causing fatigue and a decreased appetite.
+If you eat more protein than your liver or kidneys can handle, waste products will build up in your bloodstream, causing fatigue and a decreased appetite.

-If you have chronic kidney failure , adhering to a low-protein diet can delay your need for dialysis for up to a year.
-With kidney failure, you may also need to make other dietary changes, such as limiting the amount of salt, potassium, phosphorous, and fluid.
+If you have chronic kidney failure, adhering to a low-protein diet can delay your need for dialysis for up to a year.
+With kidney failure, you may also need to make other dietary changes, such as limiting your amounts of salt, potassium, phosphorous, and fluid.
 Work with a registered dietitian to come up with an eating plan that meets your nutritional and medical needs.